 Experience flu–like symptoms that improve but then return with fever and worse cough

-Everyone 6 months of age and older should get vaccinated against the flu as soon as the 2013-2014 season vaccine is available.
+Everyone 6 months of age and older should get vaccinated against the flu.
 People at high risk of serious flu complications include young children, pregnant women, people with chronic health conditions like asthma, diabetes or heart and lung disease and people 65 years and older.